Avinash4203/SmartDoc-Assistant/README.md

 - Ask natural language questions related to your uploaded documents.
 - Get real-time answers powered by embeddings and a language model.
 - Maintain a chat history of questions and answers within the session.
-- Clean, intuitive interface with support for custom branding and logo
+- Clean, intuitive interface with support for custom branding and logo.

 ## 🖼️ Preview